-Japan’s PM Shinzo Abe intends to resign for health reasons
+Japan PM Shinzo Abe says he’s resigning for health reasons

 When he returned to office in 2012, Abe vowed to revitalize the nation and get its economy out of its deflationary doldrums with his “Abenomics” formula, which combines fiscal stimulus, monetary easing and structural reforms.

-Abe’s unpopular coronavirus measures sent his support ratings plummeting before his health issues.
+Perhaps Abe’s biggest regret was his inability to fulfill a long-cherished goal of his grandfather and himself to formally rewrite the pacifist constitution.
+Abe and his ultra-conservative supporters see the U.S.-drafted constitution as a humiliating legacy of Japan’s World War II defeat.

-Perhaps Abe’s biggest failure was his inability to fulfill a long-cherished goal of his grandfather to formally rewrite the U.S.-drafted pacifist constitution.
-Abe and his ultra-conservative supporters see the U.S.-drafted constitution as a humiliating legacy of Japan’s WWII defeat.
+He was also unable to achieve his goal of settling several unfinished wartime legacies, including normalizing ties with North Korea, settling island disputes with neighbors and signing a peace treaty with Russia formally ending their hostilities in World War II.

-He was also unable to achieve his goal of settling several unfinished wartime legacies, including normalizing ties with North Korea, settling island disputes with neighbors and signing a peace treaty with Russia.
+Abe said he will focus on his treatment for now and “continue his political activity and support a new administration as a lawmaker.”